axire/SensorModelOne/README.md

 # SensorModelOne

+This is a sensor and remote control unit.
+It can play alerts and display messages.
+It uses MQTT over WiFi for communication.

+It possible to add relays and pretty much anything that is operated by electricity.

-This is a ugly hack and remix of code from all kinds of places.
+A hack and remix of code from all kinds of places.

 ## done & todo

 | Feature       | Status        | Stage |
 | ------------- |:-------------:| -----:|